Housing in the United Kingdom: Long-term empty homes

-In 2016, there were around 200,000 empty homes in the UK, down from 300,000 in 2010.
+In 2016 there were around 200,000 empty homes in the UK, down from 300,000 in 2010.
 Empty Dwelling Management Orders (EMDOs) allow councils to take over the management of long-term empty properties but these are generally seen as a last resort and only 43 EDMOs were successful from 2006 to 2011.

 Government statistics show that long-term empty homes are generally concentrated post-industrial areas, in the North of England and in seaside towns, where property prices are generally lower, with the lowest percentage in London, which had 20,795 long-term empty properties, with the highest in Barrow-in Furness, Burley and Blackburn.

-London

-In 2015, around 1.7% of homes in London were empty, which is a historically low level.
-The vacancy rate was much lower for London's private sector housing compared to the rest of the country, whereas the rates for affordable housing were "broadly similar".
+As of 2015 around 1.7% of homes in London were empty, a historically low level.
+The vacancy rate is much lower for London's private sector housing compared to the rest of the country, whereas the rates for affordable housing are "broadly similar".
 Research by Islington Council revealed that nearly a third of new dwellings built did not have anyone on the electoral register after six years, although this may exclude students and foreign tenants.

-The Observer reported on what has been termed 'lights out London' .. 'where absentee owners push up property prices without contributing to the local economy'.
-According to a local restaurateur 'my original customers [have sold to ] non-doms who do not live in their [property].
+The Observer reported on what has been termed "lights out London", where "absentee owners push up property prices without contributing to the local economy."
+According to a local restaurateur, "my original customers [have sold to] non-doms who do not live in their [property].
 In some apartment blocks 20% were unoccupied...
-It makes a big difference [to my business]'.
+It makes a big difference [to my business]."

-The Guardian investigated the occupancy and the ownership of the apartments in St Georges Wharf Tower on the south bank of the Thames.
-The investigation found that 60% of the apartments were foreign owned, often by companies registered in tax havens.
-It further found that although there were bedrooms for over 600 people, there were only 60 people registered to vote.

-Research by the London School of Economics for the Mayor of London found that there was almost no evidence of new build units being left empty, "certainly less than 1%" and that the "vast majority" of overseas buyers intended to live in the property or rent it out.
+Research by the London School of Economics for the Mayor of London found that there was almost no evidence of new-build units being left empty, "certainly less than 1%", and that the "vast majority" of overseas buyers intended to live in the property or rent it out.